aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel_release_notes/smd_model_parallel_change_log.rst

 New features, bug fixes, and improvements are regularly made to the SageMaker distributed model parallel library.

-Sagemaker Distributed Model Parallel 1.7.0 Release Notes
+SageMaker Distributed Model Parallel 1.7.0 Release Notes
 ========================================================

 *Date: March.
 07. 2022*